-Many cities across the U.S. are embracing rubber sidewalks, rubber tree wells, and rubber pavements as a sustainable, long-lasting, and low maintenance option to replace traditional concrete and asphalt.
+Many cities across the U.S. are embracing rubber sidewalks, rubber tree wells, and rubber pavements and trails as a sustainable, long-lasting, and low maintenance option to replace traditional concrete and asphalt.

 Cities have entire departments dedicated to repairing, maintaining, and installing sidewalks.
 They are often faced with liabilities due to sidewalk and asphalt cracking due to trip and fall hazards.